LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distribution-bar.md

       ## How to use

       The distribution bar is used to compare how different values relate to one another.
 The distribution bar's total always equals 100%, meaning that the values are translated into percentages of the total before they are displayed in the table.
-This means that the distribution bar gives an overview of the values at a given time, usually the current values.
+This means that the distribution bar gives an overview of the relationship between values at a given time, usually the present.
 As the visual overview only works if the user can get a sense of the relations at first glance, only use a distribution bar for comparing few items (a rule of thumb is five items).
 An example use could be to display your ISK-accounts and how the amount in them relate to each other.

       ### Variation